mengwangoxf/mengwangoxf.github.io/index.md

 * Testing

 **I am looking for motivated PhD students and PostDocs.
-Please get in touch if you are interested.**
+Please get in touch if you are interested -- I am always available for a chat.**

 ## News

+Apr, 2026
+: Job alert!
+I am looking for two postdoctoral researchers to join my team to work on exciting challenges in programming languages.
+The posts offer the freedom to pursue research across a broad range of topics, along with excellent academic and financial support.
+Please get in touch if interested.

+Apr, 2026
+: [*Contextual Embeddings: Implementing bound variables through instance resolution*](./Papers/PLDI26.pdf) is accepted by PLDI.

 Mar, 2026
-: [*Contextual Embeddings: Implementing bound variables through instance resolution*](./Papers/PLDI26.pdf) is accepted by PLDI.
+: My PhD student, [*Sam Frohlich*](https://samfrohlich.github.io/), has been appointed as a Lecturer in Computer Science at Bristol.
+Sam has been a tremendous asset to both the School and my research group, and I am very much looking forward to this next chapter of working together.

 Jan, 2026
 : Funding success! *Complex Semantics for Higher Order Abstract Syntax* is funded by the EPSRC.
 The proposal is partially based on our ICFP'23 paper [*Embedding by Unembedding*](./Papers/ICFP23a.pdf).